ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Benchmark Validation

 Before evaluating downstream MLLMs on ValueGround, we first validate the benchmark-construction process itself.
 The analyses in this section assess the quality of generated question-level image pairs, rather than country-conditioned benchmark accuracy on the final benchmark.

 We distinguish two roles in this stage.
-The \emph{Critic} is an in-loop component used to revise intermediate outputs during construction.
-The \emph{automatic validation judge} is a separate MLLM that scores completed candidate pairs with the four-item rubric from Section~\ref{sec:rubric}.
-Automatic scores are used only for scalable comparison and screening during benchmark construction.
-For judge robustness, we additionally compare automatic judges by re-scoring ablation outputs and by measuring judge--human correlation and agreement under the final acceptance rule on a stratified 36-instance subset annotated by three graduate-level annotators (Appendix~\ref{app:judge_robustness}); final benchmark filtering instead uses two graduate-level annotators.
+The \emph{Critic} is an in-loop component used to revise intermediate outputs during construction, whereas the \emph{automatic validation judge} is a separate ensemble of \textsc{GPT-5.4-mini} and \textsc{Gemini 3 Flash} that scores completed candidate pairs with the four-item rubric from Section~\ref{sec:rubric}.
+The two judges' scores are averaged and used only for scalable comparison and screening; final benchmark filtering relies on human review.